 After the encryption algorithm is selected, Server and Client will create a random number and exchange.
-Client and Server will use own random number to create an encryption key.
+Client and Server will use their own random number to create an encryption key.

-Then SSH server will use its own encryption key to encrypt packet, and use SSH client's encryption key to decrypt packet.
+Then, the SSH server will use its own encryption key to encrypt each packet, and use SSH client's encryption key to decrypt each packet.

-SSH server function supports the public key algorithm of ecdsa-sha2-nistp521, ecdsa-sha2-nistp384 and ecdsa-sha2-nistp256.
+SSH server function supports the public key algorithm of ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, ecdsa-sha2-nistp521.

-Before SSHC and SSHS build a connection, they both need to configure a Local Key-pair what is used for authentication.
-In Huawei device, this local key-pair is used for SSH server and SSH client.
+Before SSHC and SSHS build a connection, they both need to configure a local key-pair that is used for authentication.
+In Huawei's device, this local key-pair is used for SSH server and SSH client.

-When Client authenticates Server, first step is to consult public key algorithms.
+The first step to be done/taken when a Client authenticates a Server, is to consult public key algorithms.
 Client will send a list of public key algorithms to SSH server.
 SSH Server will check each algorithm in the list one by one.
 If it finds one algorithm in the list that is also supported by it, this algorithm will be chosen as the public key algorithm between client and server.
 If no algorithm in the list is supported by SSH server, the connection will be terminated.

-SSH server function supports the data integrity algorithms hmac-sha2-256.
+SSH server function supports the data integrity algorithms of hmac-sha2-256 , AEAD_AES_128_GCM and AEAD_AES_256_GCM.